How is Protein Powder Made?

 3. Filter Down to the Good Stuff

 The third step is filtering the whey.
 This is like sifting through sand to find the gold.
-In this case, the whey is filtered through tiny membranes that separate the protein from the lactose, excess fat, a lot of the carbs – the goal is to strip everything away to leave as pure of a protein source as you can get.
+In this case, the whey is filtered through tiny membranes that separate the protein from the lactose, excess fat, a lot of the carbs.

-Purist™ whey uses double filtration: micro and ultra-filtration.
-This multi-step filtration system ensures that what remains is a very high protein product that retains essential amino acids like BCAAs, crucial for muscle growth and repair.
-Basically, we just sift through an already healthy product to isolate only what we want: at least 90% protein, so it is considered a whey protein “isolate.”
-Don’t worry; the remaining 10% is still good stuff, like vitamins and minerals
+The goal is to strip everything away to leave as pure a protein source as possible.
+Purist® uses double filtration: micro and ultra-filtration.
+This multi-step system ensures what remains is a high-protein product that retains essential amino acids like BCAAs, which are crucial for muscle growth and repair.
+The end result is at least 90% protein — qualifying it as a whey protein "isolate."
+The remaining 10% is still useful stuff, like vitamins and minerals.

 At this point, the whey is a liquid.
-The next step is to make that into a powder
+Next up: making it a powder.

 4. Powder Time

-Turning the liquid into a powder is simple.
-No harmful chemicals or acid needed.
-We put it in a special drying chamber that atomizes the liquid whey into tiny droplets using high-pressure air nozzles.
-Inside the chamber, hot air is blasted at high speeds, instantly exposing these tiny droplets to heat.
-This rapid exposure causes the water in the droplets to evaporate almost immediately, leaving behind fine, dry particles of protein.
-The resulting dry particles fall to the bottom of the chamber as whey protein powder.
+Turning the liquid into a powder doesn't require harmful chemicals or acid.
+The liquid whey goes into a special drying chamber that atomizes it into tiny droplets using high-pressure air nozzles.
+Hot air is blasted at high speeds, instantly evaporating the water in each droplet and leaving behind fine, dry protein particles that fall to the bottom of the chamber as whey protein powder.

-Think of it like the evaporation process for drying food, like turning grapes into raisins or meat into jerky, but faster and more controlled.
+Think of it like turning grapes into raisins or meat into jerky — same evaporation principle, just faster and more controlled.

 5. Flavor Town